dplassgit/smallest/README.md

 Variables that start with `a` are arrays of ints.
 All other variables are ints.

-Only alphabetic characters are allowed in a variable name.
-Variable and function names are case-sensitive.
+Only alphabetic characters are allowed in variable names.
+Variable and function names are *case-sensitive*.

 ## Arrays